s-chudmunge/menttor/VISITOR_ONBOARDING.md

 ## Overview

 The onboarding system provides a comprehensive approach to engage both visitors and logged-in users who haven't started their learning journey yet.
-It appears after 1.5 minutes and collects learning preferences to generate personalized roadmaps.
+It appears after 39 seconds and collects learning preferences to generate personalized roadmaps.

 ### Two Types of Onboarding:
 1. **Visitor Onboarding**: For non-logged users to encourage signup